Bryaro/pp4/README.md

 - If you are interested in using this project's code for educational purposes or wish to collaborate on similar projects, please contact me, Bryar Osman, at [bryarosman.bo@gmail.com], and after that reach out to the Code Institute for their guidance and permission as well.

 I welcome feedback, contributions to the project under the guidelines mentioned above, and discussions on further enhancing its features or functionality.

 ---

+## Bug/Issue during Development

+During the development process, I encountered a significant issue that affected the version control and commit history of the project.
+Here's a summary of the issue and how it was resolved:

+- **Issue Description:**
+  - Manually adding content to the README via GitHub caused the main branch to become unlinked from my terminal.
+  - Difficulty in pushing changes from the terminal due to the unlinked main branch.
+  - Loss of all commits after resorting to a force push.
+  - Inaccessibility of the lost commits in the Git history.

+- **Resolution Steps:**
+  - Attempted to resolve the issue by consulting resources such as StackOverflow and other websites.
+  - Collaboration with a tutor to recover the lost commits.
+  - Identification of the root cause as a combination of using both GitPod and Visual Studio Code (VSC), leading to discrepancies in the code running environment.
+  - Implementation of corrective measures to prevent recurrence of the issue.

+**Note:** If there are gaps in the commit history, they may be attributed to this issue.

+This issue has been resolved, and the project is now back on track with a restored commit history.
+Please refer to the Git commit log for the updated status of the project.

+---